joshbruce/fourth-earth-raw/public/content.md

 Adding dice is done through skill ranks related to a given action, tool, or both.
 Therefore, the dice pool is 1 base die, plus the number of ranks in a skill, plus the number of ranks in a tool, plus any additions you decide to add.

 It's recommended that the number of dice in a pool not surpass 5.
-More than this and the pool can starts becoming unmanageable and crosses the point of diminishing returns.
+More than this and the pool starts becoming unmanageable and crosses the point of diminishing returns.
 5 dice in a pool for a level 1 challenge results in a roughly 97 percent chance of success.
 To overcome the last 3 percent requires doubling the pool (10 dice).
 It took 4 dice to go from 50 percent to 97 percent and another 5 to go from 97 to 99.9.

-There may be instances where this may seem to make sense as an action with a challenge level of 7 with a dice pool of 5 would be roughly a 23 percent chance; with 10 it would be a 40 percent chance.
+There may be instances where larger dice pools may seem to make sense as an action with a challenge level of 7 with a dice pool of 5 would be roughly a 23 percent chance of success; with 10 dice it would be a 40 percent chance.
 However, maybe for a super human the challenge level isn't 7, maybe it's a 5, which would also be a 40 percent chance.

 For details on ranks see the "Skills and tools" section.